instructor-ai/instructor/docs/blog/posts/best_framework.md

 ## Low Abstraction

 What makes Instructor so powerful is how seamlessly it integrates with existing OpenAI SDK code.
-To use it, you literally just call instructor.patch() on your OpenAI client instance, then use response_model going forward.
+To use it, you literally just call instructor.from_openai() on your OpenAI client instance, then use response_model going forward.
 There's no complicated refactoring or new abstractions to wrap your head around.

 This incremental, zero-overhead adoption path makes Instructor perfect for sprinkling structured LLM outputs into an existing OpenAI-based application.
 You can start extracting data models from simple prompts, then incrementally expand to more complex hierarchical models, streaming outputs, and custom validations.